SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 Render an icon from the HubSpot icon library
 Parameters:
 - name(String) The icon name
-- set(String) The icon set name.
+- icon_set(String) The icon set name.
 Currently defined sets: fontawesome-5 (see https://fontawesome.com/icons
 - style(String) The icon style.
 Regular, solid, or light
 - format(String) The output format. svg or unicode
 - width(String) The output image width.
 For svg format only